Gomphothere Tooth Replica

 Description

 Gomphothere Tooth Replica measures 7.0 inches.
-Gomphothere Tooth Replica is museum quality polyurethane resin cast.
+Gomphothere Tooth Replica is museum-quality polyurethane resin cast.
+1:1 scale.
 Made in USA.
-Our precise tooth can be used as a teaching tool, museum tooth exhibit, home décor or office décor.

 Gomphothere or Gomphotheriidae are any members of the diverse, extinct taxonomic family Gomphotheriidae.
 Gomphotheres were superficially elephant-like proboscideans.